JessevanBree/Project-ewa/README.md

 # Installation guide
-### Step 1: Installing the neccesery software
+### Step 1: Installing the necessary software

-### Step 2: Pull the git repository to your local machine
-1. On this git projects home page: https://gitlab.fdmci.hva.nl/alim3/project-ewa click on the blue dropdown button with clone on the right side.
-2. Copy the link of the prevered method SSH or HTTPS
-3. On your local machine open a terminal of choice

-### Step 3: Installing the neccesery packages
-After forking the repository, you need to install some software.
-First you need to install the Node Package Manager also known as **NPM**.
+Before cloning the respository we need to install some software first.
+It is required to install the Node Package Manager also known as **NPM**.

 NPM can be installed from the official Node.js web site: [https://nodejs.org](https://nodejs.org)